Guinea-Bissau Civil War: 1999

 In January 1999, Fadul announced that presidential and legislative elections would not take place in March as envisaged in the Abuja accord, and would be delayed until the end of the year.
-Also in January agreement was reached between the government, rebels and ECOWAS on the strength of the ECOMOG interposition force, which was to comprise some 710 troops.
+Also in January, agreement was reached among the government, rebels and ECOWAS on the strength of the ECOMOG interposition force, which was to comprise some 710 troops.
 Agreement was also reached on a timetable for the withdrawal of Senegalese and Guinean troops from Guinea-Bissau.

 At the end of January 1999, hostilities resumed in the capital resulting in numerous fatalities and the displacement of some 250,000 residents.
 On 9 February, talks between the government and the rebels produced agreement on a cease-fire that provided for the immediate withdrawal of Senegalese and Guinean troops.

 At a meeting held in Lomé, Togo on 17 February, João Bernardo Vieira and Ansumane Mané pledged never again to resort to armed conflict.
 On 20 February the new Government of National Unity was announced.
 The disarmament of rebel troops and those loyal to the president, as provided for under the Abuja accord, began in early March.
 The withdrawal of Senegalese and Guinean troops was completed that month following an extension of the deadline from 28 February to 16 March, owing to logistical problems.

 In April, a report was released by the National People's Assembly, which exonerated Mané on charges of trafficking arms to the Casamance rebels.
 Although the report, which had been due for release in June 1998 when hostilities began, called for the reinstatement of Mané as Chief of Staff of the armed forces, it revealed that President Vieira's presidential guard had been heavily implicated in arms trafficking.
 The United Nations Peacebuilding Support Office in Guinea-Bissau was subsequently established to monitor the general elections and the implementation of the Abuja Agreement.